 Training

-Our expert training is for anyone who wants to develop their professional skills in responding to domestic abuse.
+Our expert training is for anyone who wants to develop their professional skills in responding to domestic abuse and sexual violence.
 Whatever your role, Equation can help you in spotting the signs, taking the right action, and supporting those affected.

 Learn with our range of free online or face to face sessions.
-We’ve a wide range of topics but we recommend starting with our Understanding and Responding to Domestic Abuse as further training uses this as a base.
+We’ve a wide range of topics but we recommend starting with our Understanding and Responding to Domestic Abuse and Sexual Violence: Overview of referral pathways as further training refers back to learnings from these sessions.

 New topics are added regularly.
 Sign up for our professionals’ newsletter and get all the latest dates directly to your inbox.
 We won’t bombard you and you can unsubscribe at any time.